urbanopt/urbanopt.github.io/workflows/optimization.md

 # Optimization

-URBANopt can now run optimization and sensitivity analysis algorithms by using the [OpenStudio Analysis Framework](https://www.tandfonline.com/doi/full/10.1080/19401493.2020.1778788).
+URBANopt can now run optimization and sensitivity analysis algorithms by using the [OpenStudio&reg; Analysis Framework (OSAF)](https://www.tandfonline.com/doi/full/10.1080/19401493.2020.1778788).
 This is facilitated by using the OpenStudio Meta CLI from the [Parametric Analysis Tool (PAT)](https://github.com/NREL/OpenStudio-PAT/releases).

 ## Example Optimization

 An example file is available to demonstrate the optimization capability.
-In this example, electricity consumption was optimized over 2 variables: Reduce Electric Equipment Loads by Percentage and Lighting Power Reduction (%)
+In this example, electricity consumption was optimized over two variables: Reduce Electric Equipment Loads by Percentage and Lighting Power Reduction (%).

 Follow the steps below to install the necessary dependencies and run the file with the openstudio_meta.